 An IBC tank is a type of container used for the transport and storage of liquids and bulk materials.
 They are typically made of plastic and/or metal.
-IBC tanks are designed to be stackable, making them a convenient and efficient option for the storage and transport of large volumes of liquid or bulk materials.
+IBC tanks, also known as IBC containers, are designed to be stackable, making them a convenient and efficient option for the storage and transport of large volumes of liquid or bulk materials.
 They are often used in the chemical, food, and industrial industries.

 IBC tanks are also available in various designs such as:

 The lifespan of an intermediate bulk container (IBC) tank will depend on different factors, primarily whether it is a new or used tank.
 Depending on its use, a minimum lifespan of ten years can be expected from a new IBC tank.
 Conversely, the same period may be the maximum lifespan for a rebottled or reconditioned tank, due to how long it was in use and the materials that it stored before you owned it.
 An IBC tank that carried medicine, grains, animal feed or beverages will last longer because these products have not degraded the tank.
 However, an IBC tank that previously carried abrasive chemicals, such as solvents, would experience gradual decay and a shortened lifespan during reuse.